 This course is only available for students in the BA International Studies.

-This course will equip the students with a broad general understanding of African economics, as well as providing more in-depth knowledge on relevant dynamics in contemporary African economics.
+This course will equip students with both a broad general understanding of African economies and more in-depth knowledge on relevant dynamics in contemporary African political economies in the context of processes of globalization and modernization.

 The following is a list of issues that will be covered in this course: